martinge17/C_ADTs/README.md

 # C_ADTs
-C implementation of most common ADTs
+C implementation of most common ADTs and pointers